usuaero/PyPan/docs/source/wake_models.md

 ## Iterative Wake

-This wake model allows for updating the shape of the wake iteratively to enforce zero force acting on the wake filaments.
+This wake model allows for updating the shape of the wake iteratively to enforce zero force acting on the wake filaments. **NOT CURRENTLY AVAILABLE**